cbmain38/Roborock-Segment-Clean/README.md

    ![ExampleDashboard](Vacuum_Dashboard.png)

 Welcome to comments and any improvements that can be made to this, and I hope this is helpful to folks until the official integration provides for a better solution.
+Credit to the folks in this HA thread for pointers https://community.home-assistant.io/t/how-to-create-a-list-of-multiple-rooms-to-clean-within-an-automation/627729/12